 MBA 834 Enterprise Risk Management.
-(2) I. Prerequisite: MBA 823 and 825.
+(2) I. Prerequisite: MBA 825 and 883.
 This course examines the way in which business and society assess, control, and transfer risk.

 MBA 841 Driving Strategic Impact: Mastering Managerial Tools in Top Management Process.
-(2) I. Prerequisite: MBA 822, 823, 824, 825, 831, 832, 833, and 834.
+(2) I. Prerequisite: MBA 822, 824, 825, 831, 833, 834, 882 and 883.
 The course integrates knowledge from all business disciplines in relationships of helping organizations sustain competitive advantages.

-MBA 842 Impact Capstone (3) I. Prerequisite: MBA 822, 823, 824, 825, 831, 832, 833, 834, and 841.
+MBA 842 Impact Capstone (3) I. Prerequisite: MBA 822, 824, 825, 831, 833, 834, 882, and 883.
+Prerequisite or Co-requisite: MBA 841.
 Synthesis and application of knowledge, skills, and abilities developed throughout the MBA program; students will be embedded with clients in EKU's Service Region to better understand the unique challenges and opportunities for business in Appalachia.
 Travel within the service region and beyond may be required.